The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: Model Fitting Results

 \subsection{Disk Parameters}

-Table \ref{tab:disk_par} shows the derived disk parameters for the model that used uniform priors on the planet locations, as well as the model that used priors from \cite{2021AJ....161..148W}.
-In both cases, we used Gaussian priors on the disk geometry, with the mean values taken from \cite{kep1} and \cite{kep2} and sensibly small standard deviation values chosen so as to break degeneracies between the disk model parameters, using the previously measured geometry of the disk.
+{Table \ref{tab:disk_par} shows the derived disk parameters for each of the Henyey-Greenstein, Gaussian and power law models.
+In all cases}, we used Gaussian priors on the disk geometry, with the mean values taken from \cite{kep1} and \cite{kep2} and sensibly small standard deviation values chosen so as to break degeneracies between the disk model parameters, using the previously measured geometry of the disk.
 This was done because we are not primarily interested in independently measuring the parameters of the disk but wish to produce a sensible model of the disk emission so as to measure the emission from the known planets.

-The derived disk parameters are nearly identical between the models using the two sets of planet location priors.
-This confirms what we see in the correlation plot in Figure \ref{fig:f480M_corner}, that there are no significant correlations between the disk parameters and the planet parameters that are biasing our results.
+The derived disk parameters are nearly identical between the models.
+This confirms what we see in the correlation plot in Figure \ref{fig:f480M_corner}, that there are no significant correlations between the disk parameters and the planet parameters {that could be biasing our results}.
 If {strong correlations were present} we would see significant differences between the model disk parameters between the two cases.